praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 </div>

 ***What does it do?***
-- Deletes the patient at the specified `INDEX`.
+- Deletes the patient associated with the specified `INDEX`.

 ***Additional notes***
 - If the patient you wish to delete is not shown on the *patients list*, you can try